 What Is Codeine?

 Codeine is an Opioid used to relieve mild to moderate pain and to reduce coughing.
 It can be taken as a tablet, but it is also found in prescription cough syrups and other stronger medicine.
 Though it is considerably weaker than most other Opioids, it works the same way in the brain, inhibiting connections in pain receptors to stifle the body’s reaction.
+Codeine can have the same dose-dependent adverse effects as morphine, making it no less dangerous.
 Codeine can stifle coughing by affecting the part of the brain that triggers the body to cough.

 Due to its “proven” effectiveness, Codeine has come to be considered as the “gold standard” for prescriptions.
-However, recent studies show Codeine’s effects are more limited than they were originally perceived and may more often work as a placebo.
+Tragically, codeine is the most widely abused opioid in the world due to its euphoric effects.
 Despite this, Codeine is still widely prescribed across the United States as a quick go-to medication.

 As a cough suppressant, Codeine is typically an ingredient in some over-the-counter and stronger, prescription cough syrups.
-However, Codeine is only a cough “suppressant” and so the issue causing the cough will not be treated.
+However, Codeine is only a cough “suppressant,” not a cough cure, and so the issue causing the cough will not be treated.
 Some doctors even believe that using a cough suppressant such as Codeine could make the issue worse, as the body is trying to clear some kind of obstruction from the airways.

 Help is out there